clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 **Step 3.** Now that you have linked an account to upload content to, navigate to the **_Upload Videos to YouTube_** tab.
 From here, you are able to choose one or more videos to upload.

+We recommend using **_Add videos by tag_** and filtering the file name to select only the combined videos (generated above).
+For example, **_filter by_** "**_Combined video_**" (without the quotes).

 ![](/images/export-5.jpg)

 ![](/images/export-7a.jpg)

-We recommend configuring the privacy setting (which determins the privacy setting in YouTube of each video); the video title and description.
+We recommend configuring the privacy setting (which determines of each video's privacy setting in YouTube); the video title and description.
 A recommended description template is provided below.

 ![](/images/export-6.jpg)

 **Recommended Title Template**

+If you are uploading combined videos, we recommend removing the "{{fileName}}" from the video title.

     {{itemTitle}} ({{fileName}})